 December 1909 precipitation over France has here been chosen as an example reconstruction based on its hydrological and socio-economic consequences.
 Indeed, high (but not extreme) precipitation amounts fell in this particular month over the north-eastern part of France (Angot, 1911).
-At the end the month, soils were saturated and heavy rain in January 1910, combined with frozen grounds and melting snow, led to generalized floods in the region (Lang et al., 2013).
+At the end the month, soils were saturated and heavy rain in January 1910, combined with frozen grounds and melting snow, led to widespread floods in the region (Lang et al., 2013).
 December 1909 thus appears as a key factor for understanding the early 1910 floods (Schneider, 1997), and especially the most studied 100 year flood of the Seine in Paris (see e.g. Marti and Lepelletier, 1997) but also other important floods on the Rhine (Martin et al., 2011) or Rhône (Pardé, 1925) tributaries.

-Figure 16 shows the map of December 1909 precipitation adapted from Angot (1911, Pl.
+Figure 16 shows the map of December 1909 precipitation adapted from Angot (1911, PI.
 III) and compiled with observations available at that time.
 Heavy and unusual amounts have been recorded over several mountain ranges, (Morvan, Southern Vosges, Jura and Northern French Alps).
 The map of observations currently available in the Météo-France database is shown in the top row of Fig. 17 with the same colour scale.
-The Seine basin is well covered with observations, following the Météo-France data rescue efforts for understanding the flood in Paris (see the "extreme rainfall" database and website 1).
-However, several regions appear as void of observations:
+The Seine basin is well covered with observations, following the Météo-France data rescue efforts for understanding the flood in Paris (see the "extreme rainfall" database and website).
+However, several regions appear as void of observations: Picardie (North), the main part of the Loire basin (Centre), Jura mountain range (East), most of the Alps, and Provence (South-East).

-&lt;sup>1http://pluiesextremes.meteo.fr/1910-01-18/crue-historique-de-la-seine.html
+http://pluiesextremes.meteo.fr/1910-01-18/crue-historique-de-la-seine.html